• Home

 What Is Cash Basis Accounting?

-Cash Vs Accrual Accounting: Key Differences
+Cash Vs. Accrual Accounting: Key Differences

 Accrual Method

-The accrual accounting methods record the accounts payables and receivables.
+The accrual accounting methods record the account’s payables and receivables.
 As a result, it paints a more accurate picture of a company’s profitability, mainly in the long term.

-For instance, a company that has sales in the current quarter will not record it under the cash accounting method.
+For instance, a company that has sales in the current quarter will not record it using the cash accounting method.
 They also expect the related revenue in the following quarter.
 An investor may think that a company is not capable of generating profit when, in reality, the company is really doing well.

 The accrual method does not keep track of the cash flow.
 A company might seem profitable in the long term, but it actually has a challenging, significant shortage of cash in the short term.